Wednesday, January 30, 2008

 AUDIO FOREPLAY SUNDAYS: VICTORY

-Hello Ladies and Gentlemen,
+Hello ladies and gentlemen,

-Obama made a speech that hit most of the points I felt he really needed to address, about both policy and his detractors.
-I was happy, dare I say proud, that Obama finally showed a backbone at the South Carolina primary debate earlier this week and stood up against Hillary and Bill Clinton on their repeated misrepresentations of his positions and statements.
-He is finally starting to learn this election is not for the nice guy.
-When the dog bites you, you bite it back, so it knows to respect you.
-Below is his South Carolina victory speech, noticeably absent is a certain “cadence” that was such a topic of discussion after his Iowa victory speech.
+Obama delivered a speech that addressed many of the points I felt were crucial, both in terms of policy and in response to his critics.
+I was genuinely pleased, perhaps even proud, to see him finally show a backbone during the South Carolina primary debate earlier this week.
+He stood his ground against Hillary and Bill Clinton’s repeated misrepresentations of his positions and statements.
+It is clear he is beginning to understand that this election is not about being the nice guy.
+When the dog bites, you bite back to earn respect.

 Barack Obama South Carolina Primary Victory Speech PT 1